Heyonka1364/reading-notes-102d43/README.md

 For example, to create the Markdown header, you would need to type \# Markdown

+Matkdown is able to create many different things for example, Markdown can make list.
+The syntax for a list would be a dash then a space the any text in that order.
+You can see an example of this further down when we start talking about the formats of text.

-Markdown is also capable of showcasing letters size, bold, italized, and a combination of the all of them.
+Markdown is also capable of showcasing bold, italized, and a combination of the all of them.

 - Bold letters would be \**Insert Text**.
 Two asterix on both side of selected text
 - Italic letter would be \*Insert Text* One asterix on both side of selected text
-- Letter size or sub text would be \*<sub>Insert text</sub>.
 - Bold and Italic letters would be \***insert _text_ here***.
 Three asterix on both side of selected text and one underscore on both sides of selected text

 See example in order below